Companies that buy cars – the ultimate guide

 Companies that buy cars for scrap

-Is your car nearly worthless on the second-hand car market?
-Does it have significant damage that would cost more than it’s worth to repair?
+Does your car have significant damage that would cost more than it’s worth to repair?
 Or maybe it’s been labelled a Category D write off by your insurance company?
+Is it nearly worthless on the second-hand car market?

 Car scrappage schemes

 Car scrappage schemes provide another way for people looking to upgrade their cars.
-These schemes are often initiated by either governments or car manufacturers.
+These schemes are often initiated by either governments or car manufacturers, to fight falling sales figures but also for many other reasons including to get polluting cars off our roads .

-As a response to the market trend, several car manufacturers launched or rushed through new scrappage schemes.
-These aimed to encourage drivers to trade in their old cars, and get money off a new one.
+As a response to the market trend, several car manufacturers quickly launched new scrappage schemes.
+These aim to encourage drivers to trade in their old cars, and get money off a new one.

 For those worried about the declining value of their cars, these offer a possible solution.

 Some of these schemes have now come to an end.
 However, there are still several schemes available.
-As mentioned at the start of the article, you can check out our full guide to scrappage schemes here.
+Check out our full guide to scrappage schemes here.

 Is it time to sell your car?